-

 1812 – Part 3 – The Story of Billy Green

-During the War of 1812, when the Gage family was imprisoned in the basement and their Stoney Creek home taken over by American … Continue reading
+During the War of 1812, when the Gage family was imprisoned in the basement and their Stoney Creek home taken over by American troops, … Continue reading